EconPapers

 Bioprospecting and biodiversity contracts

-Denise M. Mulholland and Elizabeth A. Wilman
+Denise M. Mulholland and Elizabeth Wilman

-Environment and Development Economics, 2003, vol. 8, issue 03, pages 417-435
+Environment and Development Economics, 2003, vol. 8, issue 3, 417-435

 Abstract: A dynamic economic model for a biodiversity prospecting contract, between a host country and a pharmaceutical company, is developed and used to explain the structure of existing contracts.
-The host country s stocks of biodiversity and genetic information are crucial inputs to the production of high-quality samples.
+The host country's stocks of biodiversity and genetic information are crucial inputs to the production of high-quality samples.
 Even with compete property rights contracts will be second best; it is not possible to perfectly monitor host-country inputs to the drug discovery process.
 Contracts vary due to the different degrees of observability of host-country inputs, and incomplete or ineffective property rights.

 Date: 2003